JeroenMampaey/AOAv2LinuxUSBDriver/README.md

 Basically this driver will put the Android device in [accessory mode](https://developer.android.com/develop/connectivity/usb) and then leverages AOAv2 to send HID events to the Android device.
 This driver only leverages only some simple HID functionality: keyboard, mouse, volume, brightness.

+*Warning: driver written by someone with zero experience writing drivers*

 # How to use

 First figure out Vendor ID and Product ID of the Android devices.
 A simple way to achieve this is to connect the device and use `lsusb`, which will show for example an entry like: